Toby Young: Free schools advocate

 Young was a proposer and co-founder of the West London Free School, the first free school to sign a funding agreement with the Education Secretary, and is now a trustee of The West London Free School Academy Trust, the charitable trust that manages the school.
 The school was founded at Palingswick House, which displaced over 20 voluntary organisations previously located there.
 He stood down as CEO of the school in May 2016 after admitting that he did not realise how difficult it was going to be to run.
-The national press coverage of the school having four headteachers in the space of six years was linked to the higher profile for the school engendered by its links to Young.
+The national press coverage of the school having four headteachers in six years was linked to the higher profile for the school caused by its connection to Young.
 The trust opened a primary school in Hammersmith in 2013, a second primary in Earls Court in 2014 and a third primary in Kensington in 2016.
 Young is a follower of the American educationalist E. D. Hirsch and an advocate of a traditional, knowledge-based approach to education.

 In 2012, Young wrote an article in The Spectator criticising the emphasis on "inclusion" in state schools, saying that the word "inclusive" was "one of those ghastly, politically correct words that have survived the demise of New Labour.
 Schools have got to be 'inclusive' these days.
 That means wheelchair ramps, the complete works of Alice Walker in the school library...".
 Young denied that he was attacking the provision of equal access to mainstream schools for people with disabilities, saying he was only referring to the alleged "dumbing down" of the curriculum.

 In 2015, the London Review of Books's cover story for its May 7 issue was an article written by British journalist Dawn Foster criticising the free school movement.
 In a letter to the London Review of Books, Young took issue with Foster's interpretation of free schools data and made claims that were challenged by the author Michael Rosen, journalist Melissa Benn, and education researcher Janet Downs in further letters written to the publication.
 Foster responded to Young in the London Review of Books letters refuting Young's criticism and wrote:Creaming off the children of more affluent parents constitutes social segregation; so too does the existence of religious free schools.
 Young seems to think he is held in high regard by free school advocates.
 When I mentioned his name in the course of interviewing a former Department for Education employee for the piece, my interviewee headbutted the restaurant table in exasperation.
 I have found the sentiment, if not the gesture, to be common among his ideological comrades.On 29 October 2016, Young was appointed Director of the New Schools Network, a charity founded in 2009 to support groups setting up free schools.
-He resigned from this role in March 2018.
+He resigned in March 2018.